SOLAS-TTRPG/SOLAS/README.md

 How much of a beating your character can take before falling.
 This number is equal to your **Constitution** plus your character's level, and is brought back up to full after resting.

 ## Stamina
 This is your physical ablness at any given moment.
 These points are used up when you move or attack, and some are given back at the start of each turn.
-The upper limit of this is your **Constitution** score, and the regeneration is equal to your **Constitution**.
-Your resistance is brought back up to full after combat ends
+The upper limit of this is 3, and the regeneration is equal to your **Constitution** score.
+Your stamina is brought back up to full after combat ends.

 ## Focus
 Is your mental concentration at any given moment.
 These points are used up when you use tricks, and some are given back at the start of each turn.
 The upper limit of this is your **Mind** score, and the regeneration is equal to your **Constitution**.
+Your focus is brought back up to full after combat ends.

 # Mechanics
 SOLAS is inspired by old TTRPG systems like Dungeons and Dragons and FATE, as well as some more obscure tabletop games like T.I.M.E. stories and the fan-made Hollow Knight RPG.
 As such, some mechanics will be familiar to veterens of tabletop games.
 Previous experience is not required, and SOLAS is designed to be as understandable for new players as possible.

 ## Rolling
 A die roll (R#) is when someone rolls at least one standard six-sided die to determine an outcome.
 Typically, a roll of 4 or higher is a success, and lower is a failure.
 Sometimes a roll is specified as "advantaged" (indicated by an A) which means dice rolls succeed on a 3 or higher.
 Another variant is "disadvantaged" (indicated by a D), which means dice rolls succeed on a 5 or higher.
-A 6 is always considered to be 2 successes.
+Rolling a 6 is always considered to be 2 successes.
 Advantages and disadvantages both stack, and each cancels another out.
 2 advantages means the dice are successes on 2 or higher.
 For easy reference:
 |AAA|AA|A|-|D|DD|
 |-|-|-|-|-|-|
 |Any number|2+|3+|4+|5+|6 exclusively|

 ## Checks
 The GM decides which primary attribute is used for any checks, which determines the number of dice you roll.
 For example, a strength check with a player who has a 3 strength would get to roll R3.